GhostTyper/ClassicVsAsyncAwait/README.md

 # Linux

-My test on Linux failed at 16k threads because of a configured system limit.
-I will investigate in this later.
+My test results on linux differ very much. `async`/`await` is faster there with 1/1 threads.
+However on the most other scenarios `async`/`await` is slower by a factor of 2.
+For instance 256/32 threads: 1,1G `ManualResetEvent`/`AutoResetEvent` while 465M `async`/`await`.

+I suppose this has something to do with the threadpool performance.
+I will investigate this further.

 # Conclusion